Golden Nugget Lake Tahoe: Horizon Lake Tahoe (1990–2014)

-In 1990, the High Sierra was sold to Columbia Sussex, which re-branded it again as Horizon.
+In 1990, the High Sierra was sold to Columbia Sussex, which rebranded it again as Horizon.

 In 2005, Park Cattle Co. moved to evict Columbia Sussex from the premises, alleging that they had allowed the Horizon to fall into disrepair.
 The ensuing lawsuit lasted until 2008, when Tropicana Entertainment (successor of Columbia Sussex's casino business) agreed to pay $165 million to Park Cattle and end the lease for the Horizon as early as 2011.

 In 2009, Tropicana Entertainment transferred the lease and the operating business of the Horizon back to an affiliate of Columbia Sussex.
 Tropicana was undergoing a bankruptcy reorganization and hoped to focus its efforts on its neighboring MontBleu Casino.

 In 2014, NevaOne LLC, a Park Cattle affiliate, acquired the Horizon's operations.
 NevaOne closed the Horizon for renovations on April 1, 2014, with plans to rebrand it as the Park Tahoe Casino Resort.
 Warner Gaming, which operated several casinos, including the Hard Rock Las Vegas, was retained to manage the property.

 Hard Rock Hotel and Casino (2014–2023)

 In July 2014, the Park family announced that the Horizon would be rebranded as the Hard Rock Hotel & Casino Lake Tahoe, instead of the Park Tahoe.
-The name was used under license from Brookfield Financial, which owned the rights to the Hard Rock brand in the Western United States.
+The name was used under license from Brookfield Asset Management, which owned the original Las Vegas property and the rights to the Hard Rock brand in the Western United States.
 The property reopened as the Hard Rock on January 28, 2015, after $60 million of renovations.

 Paragon Gaming acquired a majority stake in the property in 2016.

-Golden Nugget Lake Tahoe (2023-present)
+Golden Nugget Lake Tahoe (2023–present)

-In 2023, Fertitta Entertainment bought the property from Paragon, and announced that it would be rebranded as a Golden Nugget casino.
+In 2023, Fertitta Entertainment bought the property from Paragon and announced that it would be rebranded as a Golden Nugget casino.